Jim8y/cs-page/content/bio.md

-I am a fourth year PhD student in the department of [Computer Science](http://cs.cornell.edu) at
+I am a PhD candidate in the department of
+[Computer Science](http://cs.cornell.edu) at
 [Cornell University](http://www.cornell.edu/).
 Under the able advice of Prof. [Ari Juels](http://arijuels.com),